-inducing the identity map on Lie algebras and an isomorphism on an neighborhood of the identity element (c.f. \cite{Far} proposition 9).
-When $G$ admits a smooth model over $\oo$, we present an explicit description of this local isomorphism in \S \ref{sss:smooth model}.
-Let $G[p^{\infty}]$ be the $p$-divisible group defined by $p$-power torsions of $G$.
-We obtain a short exact sequence of rigid analytic groups (see \cite{Far} th\'eor\`eme 1.2 and the following proposition):
+inducing the identity map on Lie algebras and an isomorphism on a neighborhood of the identity element (cf. \cite{Far} proposition 9).
+Let $H[p^{\infty}]$ be the $p$-divisible subgroup defined by $p$-power torsions of $H$.
+We obtain a short exact sequence of rigid analytic groups (see the following proposition and \cite{Far} th\'eor\`eme 1.2):